marciopocebon/LG-G6-FRP-BYPASS/README.md

 ### Next, setup your fingerprint if you wish I wont use this now during the wiki:
 ![Screenshot](https://nr1.nu/archive/lg/after_device_was_reset/Screenshots/Screenshot_2019-09-02-00-59-03.png)

-### Okey, you're back at were you was started before, don't worry - It will work! ;) However, now
+### Okey, you're back at were you was started before, don't worry - It will work! ;)
 ![Screenshot](https://nr1.nu/archive/lg/screenshots/Screenshot_2019-09-02-00-59-08.png)

-### You will see smart forward, and now the happy ending, or?
+### You will see smart forward
 ![Screenshot](https://nr1.nu/archive/lg/screenshots/Screenshot_2019-09-02-00-59-15.png)

 ### Of course, enjoy your fully unlocked LG device with bypassed FRP, feel free to do anything you want now, it's 100% yours.
 ![Screenshot](https://nr1.nu/archive/lg/after_device_was_reset/Screenshots/Screenshot_2019-09-02-00-59-21.png)

-Devce will erase itself, but don't worry!
+Device will erase itself, but don't worry!
 We have now reset the permissions for everything so just setup device again and this time it wont reboot again.

+# END